GwynethLlewelyn/update-motd.d/README.md

 ---
 ### 21-temp
 This script will output the current temperature(s) in all the cores (in degrees Celsius).
 Remember that Intel i7 doesn't really have 8 cores — it has 4 cores and 4 siblings — see `cat /proc/cpuinfo`.
-Similarly, the very small ARM chips may just have a single, so-called "virtual" temperature sensor, which is measured for all cores and subsystems inside the chip.
+Similarly, the very small ARM chips may just have a single, so-called "virtual" temperature sensor, which measures all cores and subsystems inside the chip.

-It depends on the `lm-sensors` package to be installed (which will include an executable named `sensors`) and attempts to parse the output in order to display it with different colours, depending on how close the temperature is to the critical limit (future versions might rely on the JSON output instead, which should be more stable and easy to extract, at the cost of requiring `jq` as a pre-requisite or a similar JSON processor).
+It depends on the [`lm-sensors`](https://hwmon.wiki.kernel.org/) package to be installed (which will include an executable named `sensors`) and attempts to parse the output in order to display it with different colours, depending on how close the temperature is to the critical limit (future versions might rely on the JSON output instead, which should be more stable and easy to extract, at the cost of requiring [`jq`](https://jqlang.github.io/) or a similar JSON processor as a pre-requisite; WiP).

 Debian output:
 ```shell